gruntwork-io/terragrunt/README.md

   In addition, you can let terragrunt tag the DynamoDB table with custom tags that you specify in `remote_state.config.dynamodb_table_tags`.

-* **GCS bucket**: If you are using the [GCS backend](https://www.terraform.io/docs/backends/types/gcs.html) for remote state storage and the `bucket` you specify in `remote_state.config` doesn't already exist, Terragrunt will create it automatically, with [versioning](https://cloud.google.com/storage/docs/object-versioning) enabled.
+- **GCS bucket**: If you are using the [GCS backend](https://www.terraform.io/docs/backends/types/gcs.html) for remote state storage and the `bucket` you specify in `remote_state.config` doesn't already exist, Terragrunt will create it automatically, with [versioning](https://cloud.google.com/storage/docs/object-versioning) enabled.
 For this to work correctly you must also specify `project` and `location` keys in `remote_state.config`, so terragrunt knows where to create the bucket.
-You will also need to specify either If you don't specify `remote_state.credentials` or set `GOOGLE_APPLICATION_CREDENTIALS`.
-If you don't want to check if bucket already exist you can set `skip_bucket_creation` to `true` and terragrunt will assume that the bucket is already created.
+You will also need to supply valid credentials using either `remote_state.credentials` or by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+If you want to skip creating the bucket entirely, simply set `skip_bucket_creation` to `true` and Terragrunt will assume the bucket has already been created.
 If you don't specify `bucket` in `remote_state` then terragrunt will assume that you will pass `bucket` through `-backend-config` in `extra_arguments`.

   We also strongly recommend you enable [Cloud Audit Logs](https://cloud.google.com/storage/docs/access-logs) to audit and track API operations performed against the state bucket.

-  In addition, you can let terragrunt label the bucket with custom labels that you specify in `remote_state.config.gcs_bucket_labels`.
+  In addition, you can let Terragrunt label the bucket with custom labels that you specify in `remote_state.config.gcs_bucket_labels`.

 **Note**: If you specify a `profile` key in `remote_state.config`, Terragrunt will automatically use this AWS profile